Climate and Average Weather Year Round in Phoenix Arizona, United States

 The muggier period of the year lasts for 2.8 months, from June 30 to September 24, during which time the comfort level is muggy, oppressive, or miserable at least 6% of the time.
-The muggiest day of the year is August 14, with muggy conditions 24% of the time.
+The month with the most muggy days in Phoenix is August, with 6.9 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Phoenix experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 8.7 months, from October 22 to July 13, with average wind speeds of more than 6.6 miles per hour.
 The windiest month of the year in Phoenix is April, with an average hourly wind speed of 7.4 miles per hour.